thecharm/Mega/README.md

 * `nltk==3.4.5`

 ## Data Format
-The dataset used in our paper can be downloaded [here](https://github.com/thecharm/MNRE).
+The MNRE dataset used in our paper can be downloaded [here](https://drive.google.com/file/d/1gD9ipQgDEDRxaVxkKr8T0gFFQgKyPpa7/view?usp=sharing).
+Unzip and move it to `./benchmark/ours/`.

+For more information regarding the dataset, please refer to the [MNRE](https://github.com/thecharm/MNRE) repository.

 >Each sentence is split into several instances (depending on the number of relations).
 >Each line contains